-The Effect date is the date the claim becomes payable.
+The Effect date is the day after the claim period end date and is when the claim becomes payable.

 The first Effect date corresponds to six months from commencement or recommencement (excluding periods of suspension).
 Effect dates thereafter are six calendar months from the date of the previous Effect date (excluding periods of suspension).